pklatka/elements-of-statistical-ml-course/README.md

 # Elements of statistical machine learning course

-This repository consists of solutions for elements of statistical machine learning course at AGH UST.
+This repository contains solutions for elements of statistical machine learning course at AGH UST.
 Every task is in a separate folder.
 Solutions were written using Python.

 ## Tasks